bareos/bareos/docs/manuals/en/new_main_reference/source/chapter15/bconsole.rst

 :index:`[TAG=Command->bconsole->exit] <triple: Command; bconsole; exit>`

-Normally, you simply enter **quit** or **exit** and the Console program will terminate.
+Normally, you simply enter quit or exit and the Console program will terminate.
 However, it waits until the Director acknowledges the command.
 If the Director is already doing a lengthy command (e.g. prune), it may take some time.
-If you want to immediately terminate the Console program, enter the **.quit** command.
+If you want to immediately terminate the Console program, enter the .quit command.

 There is currently no way to interrupt a Console command once issued (i.e. Ctrl-C does not work).
-However, if you are at a prompt that is asking you to select one of several possibilities and you would like to abort the command, you can enter a period (**.**), and in most cases, you will either be returned to the main command prompt or if appropriate the previous prompt (in the case of nested prompts).
-In a few places such as where it is asking for a Volume name, the period will be taken to be the Volume name.
+However, if you are at a prompt that is asking you to select one of several possibilities and you would like to abort the command, you can enter a period (.), and in most cases, you will either be returned to the main command prompt or if appropriate the previous prompt (in the case of nested prompts).
+In a few places such as where it is asking for a Volume name, the period will be taken to be the
+Volume name.
 In that case, you will most likely be able to cancel at the next prompt.

 Running the Console from a Shell Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :index:`[TAG=Console->Running from a Shell] <pair: Console; Running from a Shell>`

-.. _scripting
+.. _scripting:

 You can automate many Console tasks by running the console program from a shell script.
 For example, if you have created a file containing the following commands: